thaoms/neo-pangea/README.md

 ## Credits

 - Developed by Thomas Van Kerckvoorde.
-- Special thanks to OpenAI, Three.js, NASA and royaly free services where I got all my assets.
+- Special thanks to OpenAI, Three.js, NASA, and royalty-free services for providing assets.